-1. Managing Cookies and Sessions

-Often, Magento sets cookies on a user early in that user's session which can force Varnish and Magento itself to identify that user's requests as unique, when in fact they are still requesting the same content as other users.
-By managing cookies in Varnish Cache you can share HTML between users.

-2. Recognizing Partially Dynamic Pages

-Magento product pages are often considered uncacheable for all users as you may make pricing changes to the product, or perhaps the product availability could change throughout the day.
+- Managing Cookies and Sessions: Often, e-commerce platforms set cookies on a user early in that user's session which can force Varnish Cache to identify that user's requests as unique, when in fact they are still requesting the same content as other users.
+By managing cookies in Varnish Cache you can share HTML between users. - 2.
+Recognizing Partially Dynamic Pages: Product pages are often considered uncacheable for all users as you may make pricing changes to the product, or perhaps the product availability could change throughout the day.
 If you run out of stock, you would want that state to show as quickly as possible.

 While the HTML for these pages is dynamic by virtue of the potential changes to the HTML from stockout or price change, it does not render these pages uncachable.
 Using Varnish Cache settings you can manage explicitly for how long the page can be cached in Varnish Cache before a new object is fetched.
 If a popular product page is being requested by 1000 users a minute, you could ask Varnish Cache to keep a copy of the page for a max of 15 seconds which would reduce the requests for the page to 4 per minute from a potential 1000.
 This ensures the page is regenerated every 15 seconds while massively reducing the page load speed and cost to run the end servers.
-In Magento 2, any updates to product pricing automatically send cache purge requests rather than waiting until the set cache time expires.

-3. Isolating Dynamic Components in a Page

-Personalized content in pages such as the number of items in a user's cart is more difficult to deal with.
-However, you can isolate the dynamic content to certain parts of the page and serve the remaining page content from cache by using techniques such as Edge Side Includes or AJAX that fetch and render the dynamic parts of the page.
-Magento has choosen to favour AJAX calls for personalization in Magento 2.
+3. Isolating Dynamic Components in a Page: Personalized content in pages such as the number of items in a user's cart is more difficult to deal with.
+However, you can isolate the dynamic content to certain parts of the page and serve the remaining page content from cache by using techniques such as Edge Side includes or AJAX that fetch and render the dynamic parts of the page.